Hey, the family has finished our summer holiday in California.

-- feel pain
+- Feel pain

-- have chronic discomfort
+- Have chronic discomfort

-- experience inflammation of the foot
+- Experience inflammation of the foot

 Our feet have tackled around 75,000 miles by the time we reach middle age.
 If you’re a runner or more active than the average, that mileage is likely to be significantly higher, meaning more strain and pressure on your feet.

-The best way to avoid foot pain is to find the right shoes, changing the shoes you wear on a regular basis so that your feet never gets used to the one type of shoe.
+The best way to avoid foot pain is to find the right shoes, changing the shoes you wear on a regular basis so that your feet never get used to the one type of shoe.
 This will prevent overuse injuries, blisters, callouses and all the other nasties that might otherwise arise.

-If you want to learn how to treat and beat plantar fasciitis in just 90 seconds, then click here to check out the Plantar Fasciitis Relief in 7 Days program.
+If you want to learn how to treat and beat plantar fasciitis in 90 seconds, then click here to check out the Plantar Fasciitis Relief in 7 Days program.

 Rick Kaselj, MS